Brisppy/twitch-archiver/README.md

 These are loaded into TA **first**, before being overwritten by any arguments passed to TA.
 This file will be created the first time you use TA and an OAuth token is successfully generated, with the provided credentials then saved in the ini.

+If for any reason you need to change your credentials, you can either manually edit the config file, or pass the new credentials to the script and they will then be saved to the config.

 ## Retrieving Tokens
 ### To retrieve the CLIENT_ID and CLIENT_SECRET:
 1. Navigate to [dev.twitch.tv](https://dev.twitch.tv/) and log in